At Nanyang Business School (NBS), Singapore, we are proud of our students’ efforts in contributing to society and creating impact with what they do.

 Art for Heart’s Sake

-NTU NBS Alumni Association and Very Special Arts (VSA) Singapore jointly presents Art for Heart’s Sake, an art jamming workshop led by a differently abled artist.
-Held in conjunction with National Giving Week 2019, Art for Heart’s Sake supports VSA’s efforts to provide differently-abled persons with employment opportunities.
-The event supports VSA’s ALIVE programme (Arts for Livelihood and Employment) which aims to offer lifelong learning and career opportunities for people with disabilities.
-The painting experience supports a good cause and is meant to be a fun day of interaction and bonding amongst participants.
-Alumni are welcome to gather friends and family (children need to be 5 years old and above to participate) to sign up in groups.
-Art materials will be provided for participants.
+In 2019, NTU NBS Alumni Association and Very Special Arts (VSA) Singapore jointly presented Art for Heart’s Sake, an art jamming workshop led by differently-abled artists.
+Held in conjunction with National Giving Week 2019, it was a fun, interactive day for everyone and supported VSA’s efforts to provide differently-abled persons with employment opportunities.
+It also supported VSA’s Arts for Livelihood and Employment (ALIVE) programme, offering lifelong learning and career opportunities for those that are differently-abled.